 VIII.
 Emerging Trends and Issues in Administration

-AP Intermediate Hall Ticket 2019 – BIEAP has released the AP inter hall ticket in online mode.
-A...
+AP Intermediate Hall Ticket 2020 – BIEAP will release the AP inter hall ticket in online mode in...

 Your AP Intermediate Board brochure has been successfully mailed to your registered email id .